PaolaVlsc/QualityAssurance_UnitTesting_SalaryLibManagementProject/README.md

 # SalaryLib C# Library
-It combines functions related to age calculation, IBAN validation, salary computation, and more, to help manage financial and employee dat
+It combines functions related to age calculation, IBAN validation, salary computation, and more, to help manage financial and employees.

-# SalaryLib C# Library

 **Table of Contents**
 - [Part A: Salary Management Lib](#part-a-salary-management-lib)